 If you love risotto, try Roasted Butternut Squash Risotto Brown Butter.

-This vegetarian asparagus risotto recipe uses a mushroom broth to add a hearty undertone that pairs perfect with the fresh asparagus.
+This vegetarian asparagus risotto recipe uses a mushroom broth to add a hearty undertone that pairs perfectly with the fresh asparagus.

-This is a must try recipe with ALL the TIPS to get it just right.
-Risotto is an Italian restaurant worthy showstopper you can make right at home!
+This is a must-try recipe with ALL the TIPS to get it just right.
+Risotto is an Italian restaurant-worthy showstopper you can make right at home!
 Wondering what to serve with risotto?
 Check out What to Serve with Risotto (35 best side dishes).

 - Mushroom or vegetable broth